Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 Why PPO Insurance Matters for Rehab

-HMO (Health Maintenance Organization) plans, on the other hand, typically require you to stay within a specific network and get referrals from a primary care physician.
+HMO (Health Maintenance Organization) plans typically require you to stay within a specific network and get referrals from a primary care physician.
 Most HMO networks do not include residential addiction treatment facilities.
-Medicaid, while covering substance abuse treatment in all 50 states, has reimbursement rates so low that many private residential facilities cannot accept it.
+The result: if you need inpatient treatment and have an HMO or no insurance, you face a significant access gap.

-Your Options If You're Uninsured or Underinsured
+Your Options If You're Uninsured or Have an HMO

 Option 1: Enroll in a PPO Plan